Information Systems and Technology

 MIT Information Systems was created under the office of the senior vice president in January 1983.
 An Information Systems Group was formed at that time by bringing the Institute’s Information Processing Services and Telecommunications Systems organizations into one administrative unit.
 The group was headed by the director of information systems, who, in addition to managing the group, was responsible for oversight of MIT’s educational, research, and administrative computing and telecommunications resources.
 These resources included central and departmental/laboratory computer facilities, computer networks, and personal computers, as well as office automation and word processing systems.
 James D. Bruce, professor of electrical engineering, was appointed director.

 In March 1995 Information Systems was again reorganized to deliver “great systems fast” and to support dramatic increases in network-based applications and the number of users expected to increase from reengineering initiatives.
 The new team-oriented, process-driven framework was composed of five work processes: 1) Discovery, to frame technology solutions to be delivered to the MIT community efficiently and effectively; 2) Delivery, to realize business value as rapidly as possible from the implementation of new information technology products and services; 3) Integration, to implement an information technology infrastructure with high levels of reliability, availability, and serviceability; 4) Service, to keep MIT’s information technology infrastructure running in a reliable and efficient manner; 5) Support, to ensure the effective and efficient delivery of timely, high-quality support to the Institute’s information technology users; and three practices: Academic Computing, to promote and enable MIT education through the effective use of computers and other information technologies; Office Computing, to ensure that office computing customers derive maximum value from MIT’s information technology resources; and Voice, Data, and Image Networking.
-In addition, Competency Groups were established to ensure that appropriately skilled human resources are available to staff IS’s processes and projects.
+In addition, Competency Groups were established to ensure that appropriately skilled human resources were available to staff IS’s processes and projects.

 James D. Bruce served as director of information services 1983 to 1986; and as vice president for information systems 1986 to 2003.
 In 2003, Jerrold Grochow succeeded Bruce as vice president for information services and technology.